 Template 5:

+Hi FIRST_NAME, I hope you're doing well.
+I'm looking for some advice and was hoping you could point me in the right direction.
 I recently had a meeting with my manager where he displayed unprofessional behavior.
 I'm not sure what to do about this and could use your help.
+Would you be able to offer any advice or suggestions?
+I would really appreciate it.
+Best, YOUR_NAME

 Template 6:

+Hello FIRST_NAME, I am writing to you because I need some help.
+I have been having problems with my manager, who has been acting unprofessionally.
 I would like to know if there is anything that [Company Name] can do to help me out.
 Can you point me in the right direction?
 I really appreciate it.
+Sincerely, YOUR_NAME

 Letter of complaint to employer unfair treatment examples